Dogs are Unavoidable but You Can Coexist Peacefully!

 What to Do If Approached by an Unleashed Dog

 Encountering a loose dog can be alarming.
-You’ve little to go about how the dog might react, but just stay calm and follow these steps:
+However just stay calm and follow these steps to handle the situation in a safe way:

-Most loose or stray dogs are not aggressive, but for people who have cynophobia, an encounter with a dog may still trigger anxiety or panic.
-Practising the following techniques can help you cope with an overwhelming fear of dogs.
+The good news is that most loose or stray dogs are not aggressive.
+Most dogs are just merely curious or actually want to play.
+However, for people who have cynophobia, an encounter with a dog may still trigger anxiety or panic.
+Practicing the following techniques can help you cope with an overwhelming fear of dogs.
 Indeed, these techniques will also help alleviate the general fear of animals and other anxiety disorders.

 Relaxation Techniques to Manage Anxiety During Dog Encounters